Ivoooo/uzh-iota/README.md

 http://localhost:18081

-shows an interface used to see which nodes are active but not using the faucet api
+opens an interface in which you can get information about the node such as Blocks Per Second and  Memory Usage

 http://localhost:9000